|

 gently to form a soft paste.
 Chill for half an hour to firm the mixture

 up a little, then divide into 12 pieces and shape into sausages.
+Whisk the

 egg whites until just frothy.
 Dust the sausages in the flour, dip them